EstherPlomp/TNW-PhD-Newsletters/README.md

 - [ROpenSci webinar “The Wild World of Data Repositories”](https://ropensci.org/commcalls/dec2020-datarepos/)
 - Learn more about **Data Management Plans (DMP)** by [watching a video on DMPs](https://www.youtube.com/watch?v=tvs5_X5rn8w)
 - **file naming**
-    - Do you run into [New_Final_FINAL_NEW_23_FuckingFinal.jpeg](https://twitter.com/chazhutton/status/1285955514241875968) troubles?
-Have a look at [this presentation on naming things](https://speakerdeck.com/jennybc/how-to-name-files) or a [blogpost on how to make your files more findable](https://zapier.com/blog/organize-files-folders/).
+    - Have a look at [this presentation on naming things](https://speakerdeck.com/jennybc/how-to-name-files) or a [blogpost on how to make your files more findable](https://zapier.com/blog/organize-files-folders/).
     - Want to rename multiple files?
 The [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) may save you a lot of time (but be careful with overwriting things)!
 This [short data organisation/documentation manual](https://surfdrive.surf.nl/files/index.php/s/J6XOVPcUot1tiUl) can help you with file naming but also folder organisation.
 - Suffering from **messy datasets**?
 [The ultimate guide to data cleaning](https://towardsdatascience.com/the-ultimate-guide-to-data-cleaning-3969843991d4) contains some tips to clean it up!
-See also these [slides on the Practicalities of Data Handling](https://doi.org/10.5281/zenodo.5078264) and a [Twitter thread on Tidy Data with nice illustrations](https://twitter.com/juliesquid/status/1315710359404113920).
+See also these [slides on the Practicalities of Data Handling](https://doi.org/10.5281/zenodo.5078264) and a [blog on Tidy Data with nice illustrations](https://openscapes.org/blog/2020-10-12-tidy-data/).
 - Learn more about [**how to organise your research project** through this short video](https://youtu.be/tBGLRXUbCrU).
 - Want to learn more on **working more openly and reproducibly**?
 Watch these [videos on how to do open and reproducible research](https://tmskr.github.io/video.html).
-- If you’re not convinced about **documenting your data and setting up a readme file**, you may want to check out this [Twitter thread by Dr. Elisabeth Bik were she is trying to install a research tool](https://twitter.com/MicrobiomDigest/status/1283082285097422848).
-- Setting up your **readme file** has never been easier with the [readme.so online editor](https://readme.so/).
+- - Setting up your **readme file** has never been easier with the [readme.so online editor](https://readme.so/).
 - When you use **arXiv** you can now [link your publication to a dataset](https://blog.arxiv.org/2021/05/13/linking-to-datasets-on-arxiv/)!
 [arXiv now also asigns DOIs!](https://blog.arxiv.org/2022/02/17/new-arxiv-articles-are-now-automatically-assigned-dois/)
 - There’s a **materials research data alliance community**: www.marda-alliance.org.